faisaldarbar/faisaldarbar.github.io/content/legal/terms-of-use.md

 **Effective Date: June 30, 2025**

-Welcome to <a href="https://faisaldarbar.com" target="_blank" rel="noopener">faisaldarbar.com</a>, a personal blog owned and operated by **Faisal Darbar**.
-By accessing this site, you agree to the following terms:
+Welcome to <a href="https://faisaldarbar.com" target="_blank" rel="noopener">faisaldarbar.com</a>, a personal website by **Faisal Darbar**.
+By using this site, you agree to the terms below.

-## 1. Content
+## 1. Purpose of This Site

-All content on this site, including blog posts, images, and code snippets, is for informational and personal use only.
-Do not reproduce, distribute, or reuse content without permission.
+This website shares personal reflections, notes, and experiences.
+Everything here represents my own views and thoughts at the time of writing.

+Nothing on this site should be considered:
+- professional advice
+- legal advice
+- medical advice
+- financial advice
+- religious instruction

-## 2. Email Subscriptions
+## 2. Content Usage

-By subscribing to our email list, you agree to receive periodic emails from us.
-You can unsubscribe at any time via the link in each email.

-We use a third-party service **Kit** to manage and deliver emails.
-Your information is handled according to their Privacy Policy and Terms of Use.
+All writing, images, and content are for your personal reading.
+Please do not reproduce or republish content without permission.

-## 3. No Guarantees
+## 3. Email Subscriptions

-We make no guarantees about the accuracy, completeness, or usefulness of the content.
+If you subscribe using your email:
+- you’ll occasionally receive new posts
+- you can unsubscribe anytime

+Email delivery is handled through **Kit (ConvertKit)**.

 ## 4. External Links

-This site may contain links to other websites or services, including including tools like Google Analytics used to improve site performance and user experience.
+Posts may contain links to other sites or tools.
+I’m not responsible for the content or policies of those third-party websites.

+## 5. Accuracy & Updates

+This site is a personal space.
+I do my best to share honestly, but I cannot guarantee accuracy, completeness, or timeliness.

+Content may be updated, edited, or removed without notice.

-## 5. Changes
+## 6. Changes to These Terms

-These Terms may change over time.
-Updates will appear here with the new effective date.
+These terms may be updated in the future.
+The effective date above will always show when the last update occurred.

-## 6. Contact
+## 7. Contact

-If you have any questions about these terms, email us at: [faisal@faisaldarbar.com](mailto:faisal@faisaldarbar.com)
+If you have questions, email me at: **faisal@faisaldarbar.com**